joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-10-13-Tossing-Coins.md

 I expect half the time to throw heads and gain either one or two points depending on my choice of rush or pass; in half of those cases you gain one point on the next turn (you throw heads) and in the other half I gain a point (you throw tails).
 Similarly, half the time I throw tails, so that you gain one or two points; then one of us gains one point on your flip.

 So whichever choice I make there are four cases for the next two turns: I have $1/4$ chance each of ending up in a state $(t+2,m',y')$ such that we've already calculated $E(t+2,m',y')$.
-This allows us to calculate expectations for states where $t=98$ based on the known expectations for $t=100$, and similarly on down to $E(0,0,0)$, which is my expectation, playing optimally, as the first player.
+This allows us to calculate expectations for my rushing and passing in states where $t=98$ based on the known expectations for $t=100$; $E(98,m,y)$ is then the higher of the two.
+And similarly on down to $E(0,0,0)$, which is my expectation, playing optimally, as the first player.
 If that expectation exceeds $1/2$, it's better to play first.
 And in fact the expectation for the first player is about $.601766458853$.

 The case of your always passing is solved in exactly the same way, and the first player's expected wins per game is about $.558341814467$.

 ### Opponent plays optimally

 If you play optimally, again at each turn I want to maximize my expected number of wins for this game, as do you.
-So this time we will calculate $E(t,m,y)$ for both odd and even turns, representing the expected number of wins for the player whose turn it is.
+So this time we will calculate $E(t,m,y)$ for both odd and even turns, that is, my expectation if playing at turn $t$ with $m$ points to your $y$, even if that means I'm the second player.

 If in state $(t,m,y)$ I rush, then with probability $1/2$ each, the game will be in state $(t+1,m+1,y)$ or $(t+1,m,y+1)$, so that I will then expect, respectively, $1-E(t+1,y,m+1)$ or $1-E(t+1,y+1,m)$.
-That relies on the fact that my expectation is always one minus yours---it's a [zero-sum game](https://en.wikipedia.org/wiki/Zero-sum_game).
+That relies on the fact that a given player's expectation is always one minus the other's---it's a [zero-sum game](https://en.wikipedia.org/wiki/Zero-sum_game).
 So the expectation of rushing is:

 $$E_{rush}(t,m,y) = 1 - \frac{1}{2}(E(t+1,y,m+1)+E(t+1,y+1,m))$$